stempler/gradle-include-plugin/README.md

 Parametrizable includes for Gradle build scripts.
 The plugin allows to include external build scripts quite similar to using `apply from: ...`.
 In contrast to *apply from* you can directly call specific methods defined in the included script and if applicable provide parameter values.

-Starting from version *0.2.0* *gradle-include-plugin* requires at least Gradle 2.0, with older versions of Gradle, please use version *0.1*.

 Usage
 -----